Festuca actae

-Festuca actae is a species of grass which can be found in New Zealand.
+Festuca actae is a species of grass which can be found in the Canterbury Region of New Zealand.

 Description

 General description

 The plant is perennial and caespitose with 25–60 cm long culms.
 The ligule is 0.4–0.7 mm long and is going around the eciliate membrane.
 Leaf-sheaths are ribbed 5–10 cm long and have a hairy surface.
 The leaf-sheaths auricle is identical in size to the membrane but is erect.
 Leaf-blades are 20–60 cm long with the same width as membrane and auricle parts.
 The panicle is open inflorescenced, is 5–25 cm long and carries 10–30 fertile spikelets.

 Spikelets and palea

-Spikelets are solitary, and carry both scaberulous pedicelles and 4-7 (sometimes 12) fertile florets.
+Spikelets are solitary, and carry both scaberulous pedicelles and 4–7 (sometimes 12) fertile florets.
 It also have a 1–1.5 mm long rhachilla internodes which are hairy, while the floret callus is pilose and is 0.2–0.5 mm long.
 The palea is 6–8 mm long, have scabrous keels and a hairy surface with dentated apex as well.